 General (Financial) Power of Attorney – Used for assigning the same powers as the durable (financial) form, except it will be revoked should the principal lose the ability to make decisions (medically incapacitated).

 Limited (Special) Power of Attorney – A document that restricts the scope of the agent’s powers so that they may only be used in the matters and circumstances noted in the contract.

-Motor Vehicle (DMV) Power of Attorney – By completing this form, an individual can appoint an attorney-in-fact to represent them in particular matters pertaining to their motor vehicle.
+Motor Vehicle Power of Attorney – By completing this form, an individual can appoint an attorney-in-fact to represent them in particular matters pertaining to their motor vehicle.

-What is a North Dakota Power of Attorney?
+- North Dakota Power of Attorney Laws

 - Signing Requirements